Henrik-3/valorant-labs/README.md

 - v?help - Shows the help message [READY]

-!TEMPORARY DISABLED!- v?stats [NAME] [TAG] - Shows the stats of the requested user (Note: TAG without #) (Note: Valorant is still in Beta so stats might be missing or inaccurate.)
+- !TEMPORARY DISABLED! v?stats [NAME] [TAG] - Shows the stats of the requested user (Note: TAG without #) (Note: Valorant is still in Beta so stats might be missing or inaccurate.)
 [READY]

 - v?weapon [WEAPONNAME] - Get stats for requested weapon [READY]